 Additionally, it displays his height, weight, and college statistics.
-There is also a fun comic on the back of the card that displays the fact that his father was his college coach.
+A fun comic on the back of the card also displays the fact that his father was his college coach.

-Since this is the only Pete Maravich rookie card, it is very valuable.
+Since this is the only Pete Maravich rookie card, it is precious.
 Even cards in poor condition can fetch over $100.